Alice Wong (politician): Early life

 Wong immigrated to Canada from Hong Kong in 1980.
 She is a businesswoman and educator.
 She holds a PhD in Instruction and Curriculum from the University of British Columbia and worked as the manager of international programs at Kwantlen Polytechnic University.
 She also has taught ESL and entrepreneurship classes at Vancouver Community College where she founded the Centre for Small Business at VCC, which offered the first bilingual small business management classes for immigrants.
 Wong has also operated a consulting firm specializing in research and education.

 She has served on the boards of various community organizations including the Rotary Club of Richmond, Rosewood Manor in Richmond, Benevolent Relief Seniors Care Society, Ethno Business Council, Chiu Chow Benevolent Association, and the Women's Enterprise Society of BC.
 She is a guest host on local Chinese and multicultural radio and television.
 Wong founded the Richmond Greenspace Society to promote green space in urban settings, improving passport office efficiency, raising funds to improve the safety of senior pedestrians, and raising funds for the Sichuan earthquake relief.
 She has been married to her husband Enoch since 1982.

 Member of Parliament

 Wong was first elected in 2008 in the riding of Richmond with 50% of the votes cast, compared to the incumbent Raymond Chan, who received 31%.
 In 2011, she was re-elected with 58% of the vote compared to 18% for her nearest rival.
 In 2015 she was re-elected in the riding of Richmond Centre with 44.2% of the vote compared to her nearest rival's 41.4%.

 On May 18, 2011, Wong was appointed to Cabinet as Minister of State for Seniors.
 Reelected in 2015, she left the Cabinet as the Liberal Party gained a majority in the House of Commons.

 She was re-elected in the 2019 federal election, but was excluded from new leader Erin O'Toole's Shadow Cabinet.

 Wong was defeated in the 2021 Canadian federal election, losing Richmond Centre to Liberal Wilson Miao.
-Her defeat was considered a major upset, primarily caused by the unpopularity of the conservatives among Chinese Canadians.